Battle of Monte de las Cruces: The battle

 Only a month and a half after the Grito de Dolores, Hidalgo's army entered the Toluca Valley on its way to Mexico City.
 The insurgents' rampage through Guanajuato terrified the elite in New Spain and even many of the lower classes of the more conservative valleys of Toluca and Mexico.
 The city of Toluca called upon viceregal authorities for help, which came in the form of contingent of royalist forces under the command of General Torcuato Trujillo.

 Trujillo's royalist army took up strategic positions in the Sierra de las Cruces, which separate Toluca from Mexico City.
 These mountains are filled with steep valleys and thick forests.
 This allowed for advantages against the numerous insurgent army, such as the ability to place cannons above oncoming troops.
 It also allowed Trujillo to protect the road to Mexico City with troops on both sides.

 Command of insurgent forces was put directly under Ignacio Allende, in order to take advantage of his military capabilities.

 The battlefield is a site called Los Llanos de Salazar in the current municipality of Ocoyoacac, where more than 90,000 insurgent troops fought.
 The army was divided into three flanks.
 One was composed of 30,000 men who took the Temoaya/Jiquipilco road on the west side.
 Another flank approached the battlefield from the south via Mexicaltzingo and the main troops commanded by Allende and Hidalgo between the two.
 The strategy was to encircle Trujillo's troops.

-The battle began at about 8am on 30 October 1810 in a cold pine forest on rugged territory.
+The battle began at about 8 a.m. on 30 October 1810 in a cold pine forest on rugged territory.
 The battle had three phases, corresponding to the three offensives of the insurgent army against royalist positions.
 The first two were rebuffed, but the insurgents managed to surround the royalists.
 Before the third try, Hidalgo sent emissaries to try to get the royalist to surrender but the head of the royalist army responded by killing the emissaries.
 This angered insurgent troops.

 The third offensive was successful and cleared the road for the advance to Mexico City.
 However, the insurgent army experienced heavy losses, with 2,000 troops dead and many more wounded.
 This was due to the lack of training of insurgent troops as well as the lack of modern weapons.